Today's Best Tech Deals

 Picked by Techconnect's Editors

 The smart locks that have preceded the Level Lock (since renamed Level Bolt) are ugly.
 All of them.
 Even the ones that try very hard not to be ugly.
 I mean, the August smart lock was developed in collaboration with Yves Behar’s upscale design company, and it looks like something that fell off a Cylon cruiser.
 And that’s pretty much the best the industry has been able to do.
-(Editor’s note: We haven’t had an opportunity to review the new August Wi-Fi smart lock, but its outward design doesn’t appear appreciably different.)
+(Editors' note: We had an opportunity to review the new August Wi-Fi Smart Lock in July 2020, two months after this review.)

-Well-aware of this reality, Level Lock surrendered.
+Well-aware of this reality, Level Home surrendered.
 If smart locks will always be hideous, why not just get rid of the part you can see?
 And, well, they managed to do it.
 By truly becoming completely invisible, Level Lock is about to change the smart lock industry as we know it.

 This review is part of TechHive’s coverage of the best smart locks, where you’ll find reviews of competing products, plus a buyer’s guide to the features you should consider when shopping.

 How does Level Lock do this trick?
 By wedging the hardware completely inside the hole that’s cut out for your existing hardware.
 The Level replaces the interior deadbolt assembly, but you keep the exterior and interior escutcheons you already have, ensuring your door looks the same when you finish as when you started: no monstrous keypads, no giant chrome handles.

 Level Home was founded by mostly ex-Apple employees, and the Level Lock hardware certainly feels like something Steve Jobs would have made—although I can’t imagine he would have set his sights on anything as jejune as a doorknob.
 Unboxing reveals just two main parts, a deadbolt assembly and a circular motor unit.
 These are separate simply because there would be no other way to install them otherwise.
 After dismantling your old deadbolt, these two pieces slide easily into the door.
 A single screw binds them together before you reattach your old deadbolt escutcheon hardware on either side.